 [Section 17A inserted: No. 74 of 2003 s.
 33.]

-18. General penalty

-Except where otherwise specifically provided the penalty for any breach of this Act shall not exceed $40.

-[Section 18 amended: No. 113 of 1965 s.
-8; No. 59 of 2004 s.
-141.]
+[18.
+Deleted: No. 25 of 2019 s.
+17.]

 19. Proceedings for offences

-(1) No prosecution for an offence against this Act shall be instituted without the approval in writing of the Minister.
+(1) No prosecution for an offence against this Act is to be commenced without the approval in writing of the Commissioner.

-(2) Unless proof to the contrary is given, any document purporting to be signed by the Minister and to be an approval by the Minister under subsection (1) shall, without any further proof or proof of the signature of the Minister, be sufficient proof before any court of the giving of the approval.
+(2) Unless proof to the contrary is given, any document purporting to be signed by the Commissioner and to be an approval by the Commissioner under subsection (1) shall, without any further proof or proof of the signature of the Commissioner, be sufficient proof before any court of the giving of the approval.

+[Section 19 amended: No. 25 of 2019 s.
+18.]

 20. Audit of accounts

 (1) Where moneys have been raised or collected for any charitable purpose the Auditor General himself, or by some other officer appointed by him or an officer authorised by the Minister for the purpose, may inspect, examine, and audit accounts relating to any such moneys, and investigate and examine all documents and vouchers connected therewith.